bmorledge-hampton19/deamination_determination/README.md

 ## Project Overview

 #### Accompanying Literature
-The code in this repository was used to produce the findings in [NO LINK YET]().
+The code in this repository was used to produce the findings in [LINK TO PAPER ONCE PUBLISHED]().
 This paper contains additional insight into the analysis using this code.

 #### Background
 Cytosine nucleotides deaminate much faster in cyclobutane pyrimidine dimers (CPDs) than in undamaged DNA.
 Because of this, XR-sequencing reads, which represent fragments from nucleotide excision repair of various helix-distorting lesions such as CPDs (more information [here](http://genesdev.cshlp.org/content/29/9/948)) may contain C>T mismatches where the CPD was present.
 Normally, the position of these lesions in the original repair fragment can only be estimated, but by identifying these C>T mismatches, the lesion positions can be pinpointed more accurately.